kazirobin/dashboard-assignment/README.md

  **badges (like React, Formik, Vite, etc.)** for a more professional GitHub look?

-- dynamic button
 - ui same as figma
 - pagination
 - table column width problem fix

+- dynamic button 🆗
 - formik for form and required validity 🆗
 - update/edit product🆗

-- one
--
+- data is up to date 🆗
+- page is up to date 🆗